Scale your business with our modular plugins.

 2) How to Install a Language Manually

-WordPress is the most popular CMS, so it has translations in many languages.
+WordPress is the most popular CMS, which is why it has translations in many languages.
 However, sometimes you may want to use a language that’s not available in WordPress.
 In that case, you need to install the language manually.
-To complete this task, you need to download the language files, access your website files through cPanel/an FTP client or a dedicated file manager plugin and complete the manual upload.

-Let’s have a look at this process step-by-step.
+Let’s have a look at this process step by step.

-The first thing you need to do is open the WordPress translate section and scroll to the bottom.
+To begin, open the WordPress translate section and scroll to the bottom.
 There, you will see all the available languages you can install on the website.
 From the archive, find your preferred language and click on the percentage link.
 For example, let’s say we want to translate our site to Serbian.

 How to change the WooCommerce language - download serbian language